m-lab/jostler/test/README.txt

 $ cd /path/to/your/jostler/directory
 $ EXPERIMENT=experiment DATATYPE=datatype1 ./test/e2e.sh

-Because e2e.sh invokes jostler with the -local-disk flag, jostler will use testhelper's local disk storage implementation which mimics downloads from and uploads to cloud storage (GCS).
+Because e2e.sh invokes jostler with the -gcs-local-disk flag, jostler will use testhelper's local disk storage implementation which mimics downloads from and uploads to cloud storage (GCS).
 This makes testing and debugging a lot easier.